Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Xylitol can lead to allergic reactions in some dogs, such as dizziness, hives, vomiting, nausea, and also breathing problems.
 In severe cases, Xylitol can also cause shock or even death.

-Xylitol is generally considered a perfect sugar substitute due to its similar sweetness level as well as its numerous health benefits.
-However, when it comes to feeding xylitol to your dog, you should never feed it to your dog.
+Xylitol is generally considered a perfect sugar substitute due to its similar sweetness level and numerous health benefits.
+However, when it comes to feeding xylitol to your dog, you should never feed it.

 Dog With Diabetes And Xylitol